John Robins (comedian): Personal life

 In 2012, Robins moved to London.

 Robins has described himself as "broadly vegan".
 He has also described himself as left-wing, and admires socialist Labour Party politicians Tony Benn and Dennis Skinner, though he has since clarified that he does not support far-left politics.
 He opposed Brexit.

 Robins was for several years in a relationship with fellow comedian Sara Pascoe.
 They split in 2016, with both using their experience of the break-up and its consequences to create successful Edinburgh Fringe shows, Robins' winning the 2017 Edinburgh Comedy Award.

-Starting in 2018, he was in a relationship with fashion designer Coco Fennell, sister of actress Emerald Fennell and daughter of jewellery designer Theo Fennell.
+Starting in 2018, he was in a relationship with fashion designer Coco Fennell, sister of filmmaker Emerald Fennell and daughter of jewellery designer Theo Fennell.
 Robins and Fennell became engaged in 2019.
 Robins confirmed on his Radio 5 Live show in December 2021 that the couple had split.

 Robins is a keen golfer and posts regularly on YouTube under the Bad Golf channel.
 He is also an experienced board game player, and once finished 11th in the British national Catan championships.

-Robins has been sober since November 2022.
+A recovering alcoholic, Robins has been sober since November 2022.
 He lives in Amersham, Buckinghamshire.